Transparent Networks for Multivariate Time Series: Experiments

-\textbf{Local time-dependent feature contribution:} We also visualize the local time-dependent feature contributions, $\sum_{k=1}^{K} a_{k,t,u} h_b \left( x_{t,m} \right) w_{m,b}^{nbm} w_{k,m}^{out}$. \figureautorefname~\ref{fig:local2} illustrates the interpretation of the same data sample as in \figureautorefname~\ref{fig:local1}.
+We also visualize the local time-dependent feature contributions, $\sum_{k=1}^{K} a_{k,t,u} h_b \left( x_{t,m} \right) w_{m,b}^{nbm} w_{k,m}^{out}$.
+Figure~8 illustrates the interpretation of the same data sample as in Figure~7.
 The time-dependent interpretation differs slightly from the time-independent interpretation.
 We found that there are time lags in \textit{SO2}, \textit{NO2}, \textit{CO}, and \textit{O3}, meaning previous feature values affect current feature contributions.
 For example, in the case of \textit{SO2}, low feature values around time step 5 lead to low feature contributions around time step 13.